-The History Walk offers a wonderful and unique opportunity for new residents to learn about the history of East Hampton and for life-long residents to share their recollections and stories with others.
-Adults and children are welcome to join in what promises to be an afternoon of making local history come alive.
+The walking tour offers a wonderful and unique opportunity for new residents to learn about the history of East Hampton and for life-long residents to share their recollections and stories.
+Adults and children are welcome to get outdoors and enjoy nature.
+Please wear shoes suitable for possible wet areas.

 For further information about upcoming walks or the Chatham Historical Society, contact Marty Podskoch, coordinator of the “Explore East Hampton” walks at 860-267-2442, email@example.com, or visit http://www.easthamptonrec.com/info/activities/program_details.aspx?ProgramID=27025

 47 Tartia Rd., East Hampton, CT